SoM Recruiting and Communications

 • All faculty are expected to be available to serve on undergraduate and graduate Recital, Theses, and Examination Committees.

-• Standards are subject to adjustment by agreement among the faculty of a given program area.
+• Standards of repertoire and length are subject to adjustment by agreement among the faculty of a given program area.

 • Students must perform with a pianist if called for by the score (for example, concertos, sonatas, etc.).